-CorrectIncorrectLuminairesa luminaireReceptaclesa receptacleSwitches and circuit breakersa switch or circuit breakerOutlet boxes and enclosuresan outlet box or enclosureInstallations shall...an installation shall...
+A switch or circuit breaker

+An outlet box or enclosure

+An installation shall...

-3.3.4 Word Clarity.
-Words and terms used in the documents shall be specific and clear in meaning, and shall avoid jargon, trade terminology, industry-specific terms, or colloquial language that is difficult to understand.
+3.5.4 Word Clarity.
+Words and terms used in the documents shall be specific and clear in meaning, and shall avoid jargon, trade terminology, industry-specific terms, or colloquial language that could be difficult to understand.
 Language shall be brief, clear, and emphatic.
-The following are examples of old-fashioned expressions and word uses that shall not be permitted:
+The following are examples of outdated expressions and word uses that shall not be permitted: